mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 - [`DynamicTilemapLayer`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.DynamicTilemapLayer.html)
 - [`Tile`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tile.html)

-When you use [`this.make.tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObjectCreator.html#tilemap) (or [`this.add.tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObjectFactory.html#tilemap)) in a scene, you get a `Tilemap`.
-This isn't a display object.
-It holds data about the map and allows you to add tilesets & tilemap layers.

-A map can have one or more layers, which are the display objects that actually render tiles from a `Tileset`.
+A `Tilemap` isn't a display object.
+It holds data about the map and can contain one or more layers, which are the display objects that actually render `Tile` objects.
 They come in two flavors: `StaticTilemapLayer` & `DynamicTilemapLayer`.
-Each has a 2D array of `Tile` objects that it renders.
-A `StaticTilemapLayer` is super fast, but the tiles in that layer can't be modified.
+A `StaticTilemapLayer` is fast, but its tiles can't be modified.
 A `DynamicTilemapLayer` trades some speed for the flexibility and power of manipulating individual tiles.

-Static and dynamic tilemaps share much of the same API.
-They both have methods for checking whether a tile exists (`hasTileAt(...)`, etc.).
-They both have methods for getting access to tiles in the map (`getTileAt(...)`,`findTile(...)`, `forEachTile(...)`, etc.).
-The key difference is that dynamic layers can be manipulated after being created, whereas static layers can't.
-Dynamic layers have a set of addition methods for adding, removing, randomizing, etc. tiles within the layer (e.g. `putTileAt(...)`, `removeTileAt(...)`, `randomize(...)`, etc.).
+Static and dynamic layers share much of the same API.
+They both have methods for checking whether a tile exists (e.g. `hasTileAt`).
+They both have methods for getting access to tiles in the map (`getTileAt`,`findTile`, `forEachTile`, etc.).
+Dynamic layers have a set of additional methods for adding, removing, randomizing, etc. tiles within the layer (e.g. `putTileAt`, `removeTileAt`, `randomize`, etc.).

+The tilemap API is flexible, so you can choose the right tool for the job.
 You can mix static and dynamic layers together in the same map.
-You can load up the non-changing background of your world as a static layer while loading up a layer with chests, coins, keys and the like in a dynamic layer.

 You can also convert a dynamic layer into a static layer, allowing you to generate a level on the fly and then optimize it.

 ## Painting Tiles

-For the first example, we'll dive into making the humble beginnings of a level editor.
-We will load up a level made with Tiled and then paint & erase tiles from a layer dynamically:
+For the first example, we'll load up a level made with Tiled and then paint & erase tiles on the fly.
+We couldn't use static layers here, so we'll need to reach for dynamic layers.

 ![](./images/paint-tiles-demo.gif)

 _↳ Tileset by 0x72 under CC-0, https://0x72.itch.io/16x16-industrial-tileset_

-You set up dynamic layers in the same way as static layers, except using [`map.createDynamicLayer`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html#createDynamicLayer__anchor) instead of [`map.createStaticLayer`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html#createStaticLayer__anchor):
+We set up dynamic layers in the same way as static layers, except using [`map.createDynamicLayer`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html#createDynamicLayer__anchor) instead of [`map.createStaticLayer`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html#createStaticLayer__anchor):

 ```js
 let groundLayer;